Stainless steel chimes and corten steel, 2016-17

 When thinking about the installation, students had to negotiate between the more artistic side and the more practical.

-Adding that in his past experience, the more people involved in a project, the narrower the project gets “so that the final result is just a pale comparison to the original,” whereas the process of this installation was the opposite in that it got better as the group moved through “different stages.”
+He added that in his experience, the more people involved in a project, the narrower the project gets “so that the final result is just a pale comparison to the original,” whereas the process of this installation was the opposite in that it got better as the group moved through different stages.

-Music professor and department head Larry Stockton is currently planning on using the chime installation for the school’s Percussion Ensemble to play sometime near in the future.
+Music professor and department head Larry Stockton is planning on using the chime installation for the school’s Percussion Ensemble to play in the near future.